Keyword Strategy: How To Identify Low-Hanging Fruit

 Several metrics are key to assess when identifying keywords that fall into this category.
 Most SEO keyword research tools provide valuable insights into monthly search volume, competition and keyword difficulty.
 We need to consider all these metrics when fishing for quick-win solutions.

 Most SEO tools usually offer a limited number of free keyword searches per month.
-This means even without a paid licence you can still utilise them to identify areas to target.
+This means that even without a paid licence, you can still utilise them to identify areas to target.
+However, free plans often lack full data accuracy, particularly around search intent and real-time SERP volatility.
+You also lose certain functionalities, such as being able to filter the data, so if you’re serious about SEO growth, it’s worth investing in a paid tool.

 Long-tail keywords are just as valuable as short-tail keywords, they just have lower search volume.
 Focusing on niche keywords and phrases is likely to capture users with a relevant search intent.
 Generally, low-hanging fruit relates to long-tail terms and phrases with low competition metrics.
 You can generally find SEO quick wins in long-tail search terms.